cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Inspecting the train dataset](./pics/tokenize-train-dataset.png)

-With the filter apply we can now see the words in the dcument.
+With the filter apply we can now see the words in the document.
 Weka also updates the number of attributes in the dataset.

 #### Parsing the test data